 The collection is organized into two major series: Photographic Materials, containing prints, contact sheets, and negatives, and a Manuscripts Series housing many files of correspondence, writings, and other personal papers.

 While initially interested in photographing tobacco workers, Kwilecki turned his focus to other subjects, including county fairs, hog kilings, cemeteries, churches, courtrooms, recreation on the Flint River, local industry, bus stations, supermarkets, downtowns, house porches and interiors, and landscapes.
 Many of Kwilecki's subjects come from the African American community in Decatur County.
 Throughout the collection, the themes of race relations and religious life tend to predominate.

 The Manuscripts Series (1967-2008) also provides an interpretation of life in Decatur County but also documents Kwilecki's photographic philosophy and practices.
 The correspondence and the journals, related to Kwilecki's work and career as a photographer, comprise the largest groupings.
-Kwilecki's personal journals dating from 1967-1969 are closed to use until 2017.
-The series also contains news clippings, exhibition brochures, Kwilecki's printing notes, and a brief internet biography of Kwilecki.
+The series also contains Kwilecki's personal journals, dating from 1967-1969; Kwilecki's printing notes; news clippings; exhibition brochures; and a brief internet biography of Kwilecki.
 Many of Kwilecki's writings attempt to express in words the same topics he tried to illuminate through photography.

 Acquired as part of the Archives of Documentary Arts at Duke University.

 Collection is open for access.
 The negatives and contact sheets may need further processing before access can be granted.

 Researchers must register and agree to copyright and privacy laws before using this collection.

 All or portions of this collection may be housed off-site in Duke University's Library Service Center.
 The library may require up to 48 hours to retrieve these materials for research use.